 The wet or humid areas are covered with Juncus maritimos and reedbeds, sea meadows of eelgrass (Zostera marina and Z. noltii) lie in the wetter parts.

-Vegetation associated to the dune system includes European Beachgrass (Ammophila arenaria), which helps to bind and stabilise the sand, and a variety of plants including Sea Holly (Eryngium maritimum), Sea bindweed (Calystegia soldanella) and Sea Spurge (Euphorbia paralias).
+Vegetation associated to the dune system includes European Beachgrass (Ammophila arenaria), which helps to bind and stabilise the sand, and a variety of different plants, including: Sea Holly (Eryngium maritimum), Sea bindweed (Calystegia soldanella), Sea Spurge (Euphorbia paralias) and Sea Stock (Malcolmia littorea).

 There are also clumps of various flowers in the dunes, such as the so-called Curry plant (silly name) (Helichrysum italicum spp serotinum) and Sea Mayweed (Tripleurospermum maritimum) to name just two.